Allen Ginsberg

 Irwin Allen Ginsberg (/ˈɡɪnzbɜːrɡ/; June 3, 1926 – April 5, 1997) was an American poet and writer.
-As a student at Columbia University in the 1940s, he began friendships with Lucien Carr, William S. Burroughs and Jack Kerouac, forming the core of the Beat Generation.
-He vigorously opposed militarism, economic materialism and sexual repression and he embodied various aspects of this counterculture with his views on drugs, sex, multiculturalism, hostility to bureaucracy and openness to Eastern religions.
+As a student at Columbia University in the 1940s, he befriended Lucien Carr, William S. Burroughs, and Jack Kerouac, forming the core of the Beat Generation.
+He vigorously opposed militarism, economic materialism, and sexual repression, and he embodied various aspects of this counterculture with his views on drugs, sex, multiculturalism, hostility to bureaucracy, and openness to Eastern religions.

 Best known for his poem "Howl", Ginsberg denounced what he saw as the destructive forces of capitalism and conformity in the United States.
-San Francisco police and US Customs seized copies of "Howl" in 1956 and a subsequent obscenity trial in 1957 attracted widespread publicity due to the poem's language and descriptions of heterosexual and homosexual sex at a time when sodomy laws made male homosexual acts a crime in every state.
-The poem reflected Ginsberg's own sexuality and his relationships with a number of men, including Peter Orlovsky, his lifelong partner.
+San Francisco police and US Customs seized copies of "Howl" in 1956 and a 1957 obscenity trial attracted widespread publicity due to the poem's language and descriptions of heterosexual and homosexual sex at a time when sodomy laws criminalized male homosexual acts in every state.
+The poem reflected Ginsberg's own sexuality and his relationships with men, including Peter Orlovsky, his lifelong partner.
 Judge Clayton W. Horn ruled that "Howl" was not obscene, asking: "Would there be any freedom of press or speech if one must reduce his vocabulary to vapid innocuous euphemisms?".

-Ginsberg was a Buddhist who extensively studied Eastern religious disciplines.
-He lived modestly, buying his clothing in second-hand stores and residing in apartments in New York City's East Village.
+Ginsberg was a Buddhist who extensively studied Eastern religions.
+He lived modestly, buying his clothing in secondhand stores and residing in apartments in New York City's East Village.
 One of his most influential teachers was Tibetan Buddhist Chögyam Trungpa, the founder of the Naropa Institute in Boulder, Colorado.
 At Trungpa's urging, Ginsberg and poet Anne Waldman started The Jack Kerouac School of Disembodied Poetics there in 1974.

 For decades, Ginsberg was active in political protests across a range of issues from the Vietnam War to the war on drugs.
-His poem "September on Jessore Road" drew attention to refugees fleeing the 1971 Bangladeshi genocide, exemplifying what literary critic Helen Vendler described as Ginsberg's persistent opposition to "imperial politics" and the "persecution of the powerless".
+His poem "September on Jessore Road" drew attention to refugees fleeing the Bangladesh genocide, exemplifying what literary critic Helen Vendler called Ginsberg's persistent opposition to "imperial politics" and "persecution of the powerless".
 His collection The Fall of America shared the annual National Book Award for Poetry in 1974.
 In 1979, he received the National Arts Club gold medal and was inducted into the American Academy of Arts and Letters.
 He was a Pulitzer Prize finalist in 1995 for his book Cosmopolitan Greetings: Poems 1986–1992.